Amherst school officials interested in pursuing solar energy panels on buildings

 The project would be funded through a power purchase agreement, which would permit a solar provider to install and maintain the panels and operating equipment on the division’s buildings.
 The costs of the equipment, installation, and maintenance would be assumed by the solar provider and the financing company that works in conjunction with the solar provider, according to Wells.

-“Under the PPA plan, the solar provider and financing company assumes all financial risks associated with the proposed project.
-The Amherst County School Board would not incur any costs or additional financial risks associated with the proposed solar project,” Wells said in the memo.
+“...
+The solar provider and financing company assumes all financial risks associated with the proposed project," Wells said, adding the board would not incur any costs or additional financial risks associated with the potential move.

-The procurement office of Amherst County has specific regulations associated with unsolicited proposals to include a $5,000 fee when the proposal is submitted.

-Wells emphasized if solar panels are installed the division still have its electric bill through American Electric Power.
-While no final decisions have been made, board members expressed the potential move as a positive one.
+The procurement office of Amherst County has specific regulations associated with unsolicited proposals to include a $5,000 fee when the proposal is submitted, he said in requesting the board's backing to further proceed.
+Wells emphasized if solar panels are installed the division still will have its electric bill through American Electric Power and the goal is save in overall energy costs.

 “I like the idea of going solar,” board member David Cassise said.